|Nutrition Facts (per serving)|

-To the bowl, add the 1/4 teaspoon of instant yeast, the extra water and one cup of whole wheat flour (e.g., whole wheat white flour from King Arthur).
+To the bowl, add the 1/4 teaspoon of instant yeast, the extra water and 1 cup of whole-wheat flour (e.g., whole-wheat white flour from King Arthur).
 Stir until flour is wet and dough is homogeneous.

-Add more flour–two tablespoons at a time–and stir until a firm but sticky dough forms.
+Add more flour, 2 tablespoons at a time, and stir until a firm but sticky dough forms.
 Knead in the bowl when the dough is too stiff for a spoon.
 If the dough is still sticky when you turned it onto a lightly floured board, wet your hands with cold water for easier handling.

-Pat the dough into a one-inch high rectangle.
+Pat the dough into a 1-inch high rectangle.
 Knead by folding the dough over into thirds (like a letter) and then patting or pulling it back into a rectangle.
 Don't turn the dough 90 degrees.
 You want the gluten strands to line up in straight rows, which is hard enough with all that oatmeal and wheat bran.

-Fold it two more times, then dust with flour and cover with a clean cloth on the board in a cool place in the kitchen.
-For example, you can leave it from 5 pm until 9 pm, folding it two more times at 2-hour intervals.
+Fold it 2 more times, then dust with flour and cover with a clean cloth on the board in a cool place in the kitchen.
+For example, you can leave it from 5 p.m. until 9 p.m., folding it 2 more times at 2-hour intervals.

 After 3 to 4 hours at room temperature, gather the ungainly dough into a ball, wrap it in plastic wrap, and place it in a bowl in the refrigerator for up to 16 hours.

 Take dough out of refrigerator and fold 2 times on a floured board.
 Let rise until the chill comes off the dough and you see it get bigger in size.